asanka-code/DFRWS-EU2020-Workshop-InsightsfromWaves/README.md

 0. You need a host computer where you can dedicate at least 4GB of RAM and 20GB of disk space for a virtual machine.

 1. Install **Oracle VirtualBox** and **VirtualBox Extension Pack** on your host computer.
-We've tested on VirtualBox version 5.2.
+The version of the virtual box and extension pack has to match.
+Use the latest version to be sure that everything works perfectly.
 Link: https://www.virtualbox.org/wiki/Downloads

 2. Download the **EMvidenceVM.ova** file from the following link and import it on VirtualBox.
 The downloadable file is about 3.7GB large.
 When importered into VirtualBox, it will take upto a maximum of 20GB disk space.
 Most probably, it will be less than that.
 Link: https://drive.google.com/drive/folders/154vCmQ9EeXErynA40HhBsHqGtXVEMWP7?usp=sharing